 APPOINTMENTS: We offer graduate assistantships for both masters and doctoral students.
 All assistantship awards are renewable on a yearly basis dependent upon student performance, and are for either 10 or 20 hours per week.
-Stipends range from $4,000 to $8,000 for masterís students and $5,000 to $12,000 for PhD students depending on the weekly hours.
-Each assistantship award also includes a full tuition waiver regardless of residency.
+Stipends range from $4,000 to $8,000 for master’s students and $6,000 to $12,000 for PhD students depending on the weekly hours.
+Each assistantship award also includes a full tuition remission regardless of residency.
 Students are typically provided shared offices, computers, and access to printers, support staff, etc. Assistantship awards typically begin the week before fall semester classes and continue through finals week of spring semester.
 Summer is not included in most assistantship awards.

 APPLICATION DEADLINE: Review of assistantship applications begins on March 1 and continues until positions are filled.